 If you find it hard to determine the cost of something, you need to look at what opportunity you miss out on by doing or acquiring that something.
-For example if you swap your hat for a cat, how much is the cat worth?
+For example, if you swap your hat for a cat, how much is the cat worth?
 Well, you lost the opportunity to sell your hat for money.
-If you had sold you hat for money, you would've received
+If you had sold your hat for money, you would've received

 x.
 So the opportunity cost of the cat is

 x.
 The opportunity cost is a useful way to put a lower bound on the cost of something that is otherwise hard to put a price on.